dushoff/phenHet/JR_NegBinom_Result.md

 \end{align}

-Following previous idea for **newly** infected vertex, we could slightly modify this probability argument by replacing $K_I$ with $K_I-1$ as we are sure for each infected (other than the initial patient 0) vertex, there is one and only one edge comes from its infector, thus can no longer transmit the infection.
+Following previous idea for **newly** infected vertex, we could slightly modify this probability argument by replacing $K_I$ with $K_I-1$ as we are sure for each infected (other than the initial patient-zero) vertex, there is one and only one edge comes from its infector, thus can no longer transmit the infection.

 We name this new probability $\eta=\frac{\phi_I \delta}{I(t) \mathbb{E}[K_I-1]}$ which is the probability that a randomly chosen edge $u$ is not yet transmit the infection, given it is connected to an infected focal vertex and not the edge infected the focal node.
-Following the previous binomial distribution process, we might be able to construct the expected number of new infection caused by a **random** infected vertex instead of a **NEWLY** infected vertex.
+Following the previous binomial distribution process, we might be able to construct the expected number of new infection caused by a **RANDOM** infected vertex instead of a **NEWLY** infected vertex.

-For a random edge $u$ connected infected focal vertex at time $t$ while not connected to its infector, the probability $u$ can transmit the infection is $$\eta \times \phi_S \times \alpha$$
+For a random edge $u$ connected infected focal vertex at time $t$ while not connected to its infector, the probability $u$ can transmit the infection is
+$$\eta \times \phi_S \times \alpha$$
 - $\eta$ as defined earlier is probability $u$ still not yet transmit disease.
 - $\eta\times\phi_S$ is the probability that such $u$ is connected to a susceptible node.
 Note we no longer need to conditional on $\theta$ like in $\mu$ as it is already considered in $\eta$.
 - $\alpha$ is the probability such edge could transmit the infection before the infected focal vertex recovering.

-Then the expected number of new cases that a randomly infected vertex will causes at time $t$ is given by:
+Then following the binomial distribution, the expected number of new cases that a randomly infected vertex will causes at time $t$ is given by:
 $$\mathcal{R}_\text{random}=\alpha \phi_S\eta (\mathbb{E}[K_I]-1)=\alpha \phi_S \frac{\phi_I \delta}{I(t) \mathbb{E}[K_I-1]} (\mathbb{E}[K_I]-1)=\alpha \times \frac{\delta \phi_S \phi_I}{I(t)}$$
 Now we observe the traditional expression for $\mathcal{R}_\text{eff}$:
 $$\mathcal{R}_\text{eff}=-\frac{\frac{dS(t)}{dt}}{I(t)}\times\frac{1}{\gamma}=-\frac{-\beta \delta\phi_S\phi_I}{I(t)}\times\frac{1}{\gamma}=\frac{\beta}{\gamma}\times \frac{\delta \phi_S \phi_I}{I(t)}$$